-National apprenticeship week is a government initiative that took place from 4 to 8 March 2019.
-During the week there was a strong focus on celebrating the positive impact apprenticeships have on individuals, businesses and the economy.
+National apprenticeship week is a government initiative that takes place every March.
+During the week there is a strong focus on celebrating the positive impact apprenticeships have on individuals, businesses and the economy.

 To find out more about apprenticeships, see the apprenticeship pages on the GOV.UK website (external link).